 Very soon, things become frustrating when despite putting so many efforts, the results do not come out as desired.

 At the onset, the instant reaction is to brand the child as a slow learner, or the one not being attentive in class.
-With the gradual study of patterns of mistakes, and using assessment tools like WIAT-III, the learning disorders are found to be the real culprit.
+With the gradual study of patterns of mistakes, and using assessment tools like WIAT-III, learning disorders are found to be the real culprit.

-Out of inquisitiveness, when I dug deeper the cause of math scare or reading difficulties of children, I found some startling facts:
+Out of inquisitiveness, when I dug deeper into the cause of math scare or reading difficulties of children, I found some startling facts:

 - About 8-10% of the US child population suffers from some or the other form of learning difficulty – Psychology Today

 - About 40% of the students enrolled in special education classes are diagnosed with learning disabilities of some kind – Child Development Institute

 - About 10% is children are suffering from specific learning disabilities such as Dyslexia, Dyscalculia – Science Daily

 Of these learning difficulties, a few are such that stay undiagnosed behind others who show similar symptoms.
 Dyscalculia is one such learning disorder.
 I have covered it extensively in various articles on this platform and now I intend to move deeper and give an insight into the specific number learning difficulties, such as number sequencing, faced by dyscalculic children.

 Dyscalculia, as is established quite evidently, interferes with the ability to find the relation between numbers, sequence numbers correctly, identify patterns, or have an understanding of spatial parameters of any setting, as per the study on Developmental Dyscalculia, by Ladislav Kosc.

 In this guide, I would like to help you understand: